dumlutimuralp/antrea-packet-walks/part_b/README.md

 ![](2020-09-21-18-05-57.png)

-Basically this flow is the service to backend1 pod communication and it would have the following values in the Ethernet and IP headers.

-- Source IP = 10.222.1.48 (frontend pod IP)
-- Destination IP = 10.222.1.47 (backend1 pod IP)
-- Source MAC = 4e:99:08:c1:53:be (antrea-gw0 interface MAC on Worker 1)
-- Destination MAC = f2:32:d8:07:e2:a6 (backend1 Pod MAC)

-**Note :** Notice that not only the destination IP but also the source and destination MAC addresses also have changed (from the previous step, Section 4).

-To verify the Ethernet and IP headers of the flow (which are shown above), a quick tcpdump on the antrea-gw0 interface of the Worker 1 node would reveal the source and destination IP/MAC of this flow.
-It is shown below.
+To verify the Ethernet and IP headers of this flow, a quick tcpdump on the antrea-gw0 interface of the Worker 1 node would reveal the source and destination IP/MAC of this flow.

+While performing "curl" on frontend pod, connect to the Kubernetes Worker 1 node and get tcpdump.
+As shown below.

 <pre><code>
-vmware@master:~$ k exec -it frontend -- sh
+vmware@master:~$ kubectl exec -it frontend -- sh
+/ # curl backendsvc
 Praqma Network MultiTool (with NGINX) - backend1 - 10.222.1.47/24
 </code></pre>

-while performing on frontend pod (as shown above), then in another ssh session to the Kubernetes Worker 1 node :

 <pre><code>
 vmware@worker1:~$ sudo tcpdump -en -i antrea-gw0 host 10.222.1.47
-tcpdump: verbose output suppressed, use -v or -vv for full protocol decode listening on antrea-gw0, link-type EN10MB (Ethernet), capture size 262144 bytes 21:37:41.789071 <b>4e:99:08:c1:53:be > f2:32:d8:07:e2:a6</b>, ethertype IPv4 (0x0800), length 74: <b>10.222.1.48.53128 > 10.222.1.47.80</b>: Flags [S], seq 1929465462, win 64860, options [mss 1410,sackOK,TS val 3904428111 ecr 0,nop,wscale 7], length 0
+tcpdump: verbose output suppressed, use -v or -vv for full protocol decode listening on antrea-gw0, link-type EN10MB (Ethernet), capture size 262144 bytes
 <b>OUTPUT OMITTED</b>
+21:37:41.789071 <b>4e:99:08:c1:53:be > f2:32:d8:07:e2:a6</b>, ethertype IPv4 (0x0800), length 74: <b>10.222.1.48.53128 > 10.222.1.47.80</b>: Flags [S], seq 1929465462, win 64860, options [mss 1410,sackOK,TS val 3904428111 ecr 0,nop,wscale 7], length 0
+<b>OUTPUT OMITTED</b>
 </code></pre>

 **Note 1:** For simplicity, the ARP requests/replies between antrea-gw0, frontend pod and backend1 pod are not shown in the above output.
+ARP process will be explained in [Part D Section 12](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_d).

+**Note 2 :** Notice that not only the destination IP but also the source and destination MAC addresses also have changed (from the previous step, Section 8).

+Basically the current flow has the following values in the Ethernet and IP headers.

+- Source IP = 10.222.1.48 (frontend pod IP)
+- Destination IP = 10.222.1.47 (backend1 pod IP)
+- Source MAC = 4e:99:08:c1:53:be (antrea-gw0 interface MAC on Worker 1)
+- Destination MAC = f2:32:d8:07:e2:a6 (backend1 Pod MAC)

-The highlighted flow above will be matched against a flow entry in each OVS Table, processed top to bottom in each individual table, based on the priority value of the flow entry in the table.
+This flow will be matched against a flow entry in each OVS Table, processed top to bottom in each individual table, based on the priority value of the flow entry in the table.

 ## 5.1 Classifier Table #0